-The classical political economists of the 18th and 19th century (such as Adam Smith, David Ricardo, Thomas Malthus and Karl Marx) were deeply concerned with the question of distribution, and the societal effects of capitalism.
+The classical political economists of the 18th and 19th century (such as Adam Smith, David Ricardo, Thomas Malthus and Karl Marx) were deeply concerned with the question of income and wealth distribution, and the societal effects of capitalism.

-They were experiencing the radical transformation of society brought about by increased demographic growth, the industrial revolution, poverty, and mass migration out of rural communities into city-towns.
+They were experiencing the radical transformation within their societies brought about by increased demographic growth; the industrial revolution, poverty, and mass migration out of rural communities into city-towns.

 To give a historical example of these debates think about the abolition of the Corn Laws in England, in 1846.
 This was a dispute about the price of grain, and reflected a political struggle between aristocratic landlords and an emergent manufacturing class in Britain.

-- The empirical dispute centers on how to explain this change.
+- The empirical dispute is how to explain this change.

-In the study of economics the rise in inequality is usually explained by changes in technology (skills-based technological change).
+In the study of economics, the rise in inequality is usually explained by changes in technology (and what’s often called, skills-based technological change).